KwasekLab/AquacultureLab/index.md

 # Aquaculture Lab

 The Kwasek Aquaculture Lab at the University of New Hampshire focuses on supporting the development of more sustainable intensive aquaculture practices.
-Over 90% of our research has direct application to the aquaculture industry, both fish farmers as well as feed manufacturers.
-We recognize the following main areas in our work: 1) modification of fish, 2) feeds, and 3) feeding methods that help fish thrive in more sustainable environments.
-All these areas stand on four research pillars that our lab represents: nutritional and environmental programming, gut healing, and larval nutrition.
+Over 90% of our research has direct application to the aquaculture industry, both for fish farmers as well as for feed manufacturers.

+We recognize the following main areas in our work:
+1) modification of fish,
+2) modification of feeds,
+3) modifcation of feeding methods

 {% include section.html %}